faasm/faasm/docs/ci.md

 # Continuous Integration

-CI builds can be found on Travis.
+CI builds can be found on [Travis](https://travis-ci.org/lsds/Faasm).

-Note that we have to build and push the `testing` container _before_ the build runs.
+We have to build and push the `testing` container _before_ the build runs.
 This is because building the container from scratch on Travis takes a while.

 ## Checking Locally

 To check things locally you can run the following:

 ```
-# Build the containers
-source workon.sh
-inv docker-build -c worker -c testing

 # Execute the tests in the container with Docker Compose
 docker-compose -f docker-compose-test.yml run tester /usr/local/code/faasm/bin/ci_run.sh
 ```